macmanes-lab/protocols/RNATagSeq_polyA_first.md

 - Remove the mRNA from the beads by adding 32 µl of the Tris Buffer and incubating the sample at 80°C for 2 minutes.
 (NOTE this is a different elution amount than listed in the product manufacturers' protocol)
 - Immediately, place the tubes on the magnetic rack
 - Collect the purified mRNA by transferring the supernatant to a clean nuclease-free PCR Tube
-- QC: Take 1uL for tapestation.
+- QC: Take 2uL for tapestation (RNA High Sensitivity).

 **MUST CONTINUE**